 hunting practices in hopi

-The Hopi Tribe believed in the proverb that states, ‘you can’t chase two opposite goals at the same time,’ and hunting was a crucial aspect of daily life.
-The duties carried out by the men of the Hopi tribe were essential for the survival and welfare of the community.
+The Hopi Tribe adhered to the saying, ‘you can’t chase two opposite goals at the same time,’ and hunting was a vital part of their everyday routine.
+The responsibilities performed by the men of the Hopi tribe were crucial for the well-being and survival of the community.

 The game they hunted ranged from the majestic deer to smaller creatures like rabbits, squirrels, and birds.
 However, their pursuits extended beyond just hunting, encompassing the gathering of wild plants and seeds, as well as navigating the challenges of predatory animals and utilizing aquatic resources.